ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 # TFUNIPAYLOAD - universal interface for atmospheric sensor payload

-Reference design of PX4 interface for [TF-ATMON](https://www.thunderfly.cz/tf-atmon.html) payload.
+Reference design of PX4 interface for generic [TF-ATMON](https://www.thunderfly.cz/tf-atmon.html) payload detector.

 ![TFUNIPAYLOAD block-schematics](./doc/img/block_schematics.svg)

 The sensor is connected to the [TFUNIPAYLOAD](https://github.com/ThunderFly-aerospace/TFUNIPAYLOAD01) board using a serial port.
-ATmega in TFUNIPAYLOAD01 runs the Arduino firmware, which prepares [MAVLink](https://en.wikipedia.org/wiki/MAVLink) messages to be logged and transported to GCS running TF-ATMON.
+ATmega in TFUNIPAYLOAD01 runs the Arduino firmware, which prepares [MAVLink](https://en.wikipedia.org/wiki/MAVLink) messages to be logged and transported to GCS running TF-ATMON software.

 ## Example of wiring